 At that point she grabbed my hand and we marched up to the storage closet, where she pulled the flag out and lead me back downstairs.
 I recall a crowd starting to gather.
 We proceeded to fold the very large flag into a triangle starting with the striped end, as she ranted on about the lack of respect this public facility had for our flag.
 Once in a star-studded triangle, she slammed the flag down on the counter and we walked out.

 It wasn’t until 9/11 that I understood my mom’s passion over the symbol of our great country.
 My dad was in the military in WW II and my parents sacrificed a great deal for our country.
-I’d been the beneficiary of 1_teach_respectthat sacrifice, but I didn’t really understand how my mom felt until that horrible day.
+I’d been the beneficiary of that sacrifice, but I didn’t really understand how my mom felt until that horrible day.

 Patriotism involves honoring and respecting our flag and we need to teach our children to respect it, but true patriotism is more than waving the flag, and shooting off fireworks on the fourth.
 Patriotism for our democracy goes deeper.